 - must draw substantially on original language sources.

 - Students are encouraged to consult material in Chinese, Japanese, or Korean that furnishes perspectives, information, and insights not readily available through English-language research.
 These sources should be central and meaningful and not simply peripheral to the project.

 A student must first submit the East Asian Studies Language and Culture Certificate Application form to the EAS Undergraduate Program Administrator when their intention to complete the certificate is first decided.
 The application form should be updated by the student as they complete the requirements.
 Each student will also need to find an advisor who will supervise the progress of the written work and assess whether it fulfills the requirements outlined above.
 Students should consult the EAS Director of Undergraduate Studies about any difficulties in finding and working with an advisor.
-If the Written Work is deemed acceptable, the advisor will complete the Independent Work Form, which the student is responsible for ensuring that this form and updates to their application are submitted to the EAS Undergraduate Administrator as soon as each remaining requirement has been completed, and, at the latest, by the deadline of one week before Dean's Date in the spring of their senior year.
+If the written work is deemed acceptable, the advisor will complete the Written Work Form.
+The student is responsible for ensuring that this form and updates to their application are submitted to the EAS Undergraduate Administrator as soon as each remaining requirement has been completed, and, at the latest, by the deadline of one week before Dean's Date in the spring of their senior year.

 Students who have met all the requirements will receive upon graduation with their diploma, a certificate of proficiency in the language and culture of their specialization.